-JERSEY CITY, N.J., April 18, 2018 /PRNewswire/ -- Even with a few "extra" days this year, many Americans did not get their taxes filed by midnight April 17.
+JERSEY CITY, N.J., April 19, 2018 /PRNewswire/ -- Even though taxpayers had an extra day due to the IRS e-file outage on April 17, 2018, otherwise known as "tax day," many Americans may not have been able to file their taxes by midnight April 18.
 Last year, several million taxpayers missed the IRS tax deadline, triggering potential penalties and interest.
 Now is the time to get some professional tax help if you missed the tax deadline, advises Jackson Hewitt Tax Service®.

 "Missing the tax deadline is not the end of the world, but it is very serious and gets more serious the longer you go without filing," said Mark Steber, Chief Tax Officer of Jackson Hewitt.
 "We can help you resolve this quickly and can talk through the options available to taxpayers who missed the deadline."